aakashjhawar/aakashjhawar.github.io/README.md

 ### How I publish post

-git clone this repository locally to my mac.
+git clone this repository locally to my pc.

 Make sure git repository has the appropriate remote: